BryantSarabia/SA-ADR/prototype/state-manager/docs/api/API_DOCUMENTATION.md

 ### Get Sensors

-Retrieve all sensors in the city.
+Retrieve all sensors in the city (from city-simulator edge managers).

 **Endpoint:** `GET /state/sensors`